helrond/clbsj.org/_posts/2022-08-15-charlene-sinclair-on-jesus-christ-in-texas-by-w-e-b-dubois.md

 category: events
 layout: event
 published: true
+title: >-
-title: Charlene Sinclair on “Jesus Christ in Texas” by W.E.B.
+  Charlene Sinclair and Everette Thompson on “Jesus Christ in Texas” by W.E.B.
   DuBois
 time: '7:30pm Eastern Time'
 series: black-august
 vimeo_id: '745197522'
 ---
 To close our series, Dr. Charlene Sinclair will take us on a deep dive into an essay by W.E.B.
 DuBois which is addressed in the final chapter of James Cone’s _The Cross and the Lynching Tree_.
 DuBois, whose historical and sociological work has been deeply formative in the Abolition Democracy organizing tradition, wrote “Jesus Christ in Texas” as part of a collection of autobiographical essays, poems and short stories published in 1920 under the title _Darkwater: Voices from within the Veil._ Dr. Sinclair will draw from her doctoral dissertation in which she examined the work of James Cone, including the often overlooked relationship between his analysis and W.E.B.
 DuBois’ work.

+Dr. Sinclair will be joined in dialogue by Everette Thompson, Program Officer for Human Rights at the Heising-Simons Foundation.

 To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZckcuyoqDMsGdIdxguWO126NC1ToeZVi8eg" %}